Matt-st/Matt-st.github.io/_posts/2020-06-10-Comparator-in-java.md

 ### Ending remarks

 I hope that this explanation sheds some light on the usage of comparator's and the collections.sort function.
-I also wanted to point out as our example text I used part of the qoute from Theodore Roosevelt titled "The man in the arena" originally taken from his “Citizenship in a Republic” speech.
+I also wanted to point out as our example text I used part of the quote from Theodore Roosevelt titled "The man in the arena" originally taken from his “Citizenship in a Republic” speech.

+Code for these examples can be found on my github [here](https://github.com/Matt-st/Learning-Topics/blob/master/ds-algo/Comparator/src/main/java/SimpleComparator.java)

+Thanks for reading!